Skip to Content

 Cozying Up Indoors For Fall In Montreal

-It’s great to get out as much as possible during Montreal falls before the weather really turns sour.
-But that isn’t always possible.
+It’s great to get out as much as possible during Montreal falls before the weather becomes too cold to leave your house, but that isn’t always possible.

-It does rain more in the fall in Montreal, and sometimes the bad weather comes early.
-If you’re stuck inside, pick one of the many indoor Montreal activities to do in the fall.
+It does rain quite a bit more in the fall in Montreal, and sometimes the bad weather comes early.
+If you’re stuck inside, pick one of the many indoor Montreal activities to do in the fall, or see some ideas below some indoor fall activities!

 There’s nothing better than sitting down with a home cooked warm meal in the fall.
 But what’s even better is cooking some fall recipes with your recently harvested crop.